 Traceable and simple supply chains

 Traceable and simple supply chains promote trust and a more direct relationship between fishing families, the public, consumers, retailers, wholesalers, managers and chefs.
 More direct and simple supply chains help maximize value to the fishermen and consumer.
 Information on who, how, where, and when a fish was caught, processed and distributed should be readily available to consumers.
 We encourage all seafood consumers to try local first.

 Catch and handle with honor

-From sea to table, strict levels of quality control and safe handling practices ensure that we honour the fish, its life, and its role in our food system.
+From boat to fork, strict levels of quality control and safe handling practices ensure that we honour the fish, its life, and its role in our food system.
 This also means minimizing waste by using the whole animal as much as possible, and educating consumers about how to make use of and care for the whole fish.

 Community and ecosystem based fisheries management

 Fisheries management is key for maintaining sustainable fish stocks and livelihoods.
 Management should be bottom-up, ecosystem-based, and foster collaboration between fishermen, scientists, policy makers, and the broader public.
 Management should combat illegal fishing, consolidation, and privatization.
 Management should also address non-fishing impacts that threaten the health of our fisheries, such as climate change, ocean acidification, and pollution.

 Honoring the ocean